Smol Slime

 Previous builds can be found here: https://github.com/Shine-Bright-Meow/SlimeNRF-Firmware-CI/actions

-- Click on a successful workflow run β for a date period.
+- Click on a successful workflow run β for the specified date range.

 - Scroll down to the Artifacts section.